Pope John Paul II

-Cardinal Wojtyła was elected pope on the third day of the second papal conclave of 1978, which was called after John Paul I, who had been elected in the first papal conclave of 1978 earlier in August to succeed Pope Paul VI, died after 33 days.
+In his youth, Wojtyła dabbled in stage acting.
+He graduated with excellent grades from an all-boys high school in Wadowice, Poland, in 1938, soon after which World War II broke out.
+During the war, to avoid being kidnapped and sent to a German forced labour camp, he signed up for work in harsh conditions in a quarry.
+Wojtyła eventually took up acting and developed a love for the profession and participated at a local theatre.
+The linguistically skilled Wojtyła wanted to study Polish at university.
+Encouraged by a conversation with Adam Stefan Sapieha, he decided to study theology and become a priest.
+Eventually, Wojtyła rose to the position of Archbishop of Kraków and then a cardinal, both positions held by his mentor.
+Wojtyła was elected pope on the third day of the October 1978 conclave, becoming one of the youngest popes in history.
+The conclave was called after the death of John Paul I, who served only 33 days as pope.
 Wojtyła adopted the name of his predecessor in tribute to him.

-Born in Poland, John Paul II was the first non-Italian pope since Adrian VI in the 16th century and the second longest-serving pope after Pius IX in modern history.
-John Paul II attempted to improve the Catholic Church's relations with Judaism, Islam, and the Eastern Orthodox Church.
-He maintained the church's previous positions on such matters as abortion, artificial contraception, the ordination of women, and a celibate clergy, and although he supported the reforms of the Second Vatican Council, he was seen as generally conservative in their interpretation.
-He was one of the most travelled world leaders in history, visiting 129 countries during his pontificate.
-As part of his special emphasis on the universal call to holiness, he beatified 1,344, and also canonised 483 people, more than the combined tally of his predecessors during the preceding five centuries.
+John Paul II attempted to improve the Catholic Church's relations with Judaism, Islam, and the Eastern Orthodox Church in the spirit of ecumenism, holding atheism as the greatest threat.
+He maintained the Church's previous positions on such matters as abortion, artificial contraception, the ordination of women, and a celibate clergy, and although he supported the reforms of the Second Vatican Council, he was seen as generally conservative in their interpretation.
+He put emphasis on family and identity, while questioning consumerism, hedonism and the pursuit of wealth.
+He was one of the most-travelled world leaders in history, visiting 129 countries during his pontificate.
+As part of his special emphasis on the universal call to holiness, John Paul II beatified 1,344 people, and canonised 483 saints, more than the combined tally of his predecessors during the preceding five centuries.
 By the time of his death, he had named most of the College of Cardinals, consecrated or co-consecrated many of the world's bishops, and ordained many priests.
-He has been credited with helping to end Communist rule in his native Poland and the rest of Europe.
+John Paul II died on 2 April 2005, and was succeeded by Benedict XVI.